 This method has its limits too.
 First of all, the lawyer who defended your neighbor for his divorce may not be as competent to carry out the assignment of your business.
 Each lawyer has a duty of competence, and on this point must be questioned on the subjects in which he exercises.
 It can not claim to be able to litigate in all areas.
 In addition, your friend may have recommended a firm, not a particular lawyer.
 Now, the lawyer who defended him five years ago may have left the cabinet that you hear about today.
-Finally, every human relationship is unique.
-If your brother has been able to get along with a lawyer, that may not be the case for you, who do not have the same character, expectations, or the same story.
+Finally, every human relationship is unique. bad.
+If a family member, friend or colleague recommends a lawyer, you are more likely to make a good choice.

 Word of mouth is therefore an interesting instrument of choice of his lawyer.
 Provided that it is not used alone.
 It can not be the only criterion of choice.